-This ultimate guide for Northern Lights in Reykjavík focuses on the factors you personally have control over…location, location, location.
-All other factors like solar strength, cloud cover and phase of the moon are out of your control sadly.
-The Northern Lights are visible from late August to mid April.
-Getting out of the city is always a good idea, especially staying overnight, but if you find yourself in Reykjavík overnight then read on to get some tips to still spot the Northern Lights in Reykjavík (despite all the nasty street lights).
+This ultimate guide for Northern Lights in Reykjavík focuses on the factors you personally have control over… location, location, location.
+All other factors like solar strength, cloud cover and phase of the moon are out of your control, sadly.
+The Northern Lights are visible from late August to mid-April.
+Getting out of the city is always a good idea, especially staying overnight, but if you find yourself in Reykjavík overnight, then read on to get some tips to still spot the Northern Lights in Reykjavík (despite all the nasty street lights).

 GENERAL TIPS FOR HUNTING THE NORTHERN LIGHTS

-TIP 1 — WINTER FUN
+TIP 1

-TIP 2 — CITY LIGHTS
+TIP 2

 Escape the city and head into the wilderness.
 Unnatural lights, especially in cities, will dilute or completely obscure the Northern Lights on weaker nights.
-Luckily Iceland’s population is fairly contained around the greater Reykjavík area so you won’t need to travel long distances, sometimes only a few minutes by car.
+Luckily, Iceland’s population is fairly contained around the greater Reykjavík area, so you won’t need to travel long distances, sometimes only a few minutes by car.

-TIP 3 — AURORA STRENGTH
+TIP 3

 Visit the Iceland Meteorological Office website for the aurora forecast here.
 The map will show the cloud coverage as well as the aurora activity forecast.
-If there’s a lot of green on the map then that’s cloud.
-Cloud isn’t your friend in this situation.
+If there’s a lot of green on the map, then that’s cloud.
+The cloud isn’t your friend in this situation.
 You need clear skies and the higher the activity rating number the better.
 Anyone who exclaims that you can still see the Northern Lights through clouds is technically telling you the truth.
 But the reality is that the faint green haze (mostly appearing in your camera) will perhaps not live up to expectations.
-So if you are in the city, a clear night and high activity is even more important if you are looking for the northern lights in Reykjavik.
+So if you are in the city, a clear night and high activity is even more important if you are looking for the northern lights in Reykjavík.

-TIP 4 — LOCATION, LOCATION, LOCATION
+LOCATION, LOCATION, LOCATION

 The most important tip, regardless of whether you choose to go to any of the suggested locations (below), is to find open sky.
 And just get as far as you can from any bright sources of light.
 The rest is really up to the sun and the atmosphere.